cobudget-old/reading-list/README.md

 help grow cobudget's shared knowledge pool by contributing to this repo! increased perspective, context, and thought diversity will make cobudget a better and more versatile tool.

-we accept all pull requests (within reason, ofc).
+we accept all pull requests to this repo (within reason, ofc).

 #### suggestions for contributing